DanielBarbakadze/Advanced-JS-and-React-Basics/Meeting-3/README.md

 ### Inheritance

-Inheritance is an approach of sharing common functionality within a collection of classes.
-It provides an ability to avoid code duplication in a class that needs the same data and functions which another class already has.
-At the same time, it allows us to override or extend functionality that should have a different behavior.

 ![inheritance-medium](https://miro.medium.com/max/700/1*UKdo9OtMxozL7Evz0-vORw.png)

 On this diagram, `ClassB` and `ClassD` inherit functionality from `ClassA`.
 It means that instances of those classes, for example `ObjectB`, will have the same list of properties and methods as `ObjectA` that is an instance of `ClassA`.
 And still, `ObjectB` has additional properties and methods that are described in `ClassB`.